Bioconductor/BBS/Doc/Set-up-new-devel-builds-HOWTO.md

 #### From a personal administrator account on tokay2

-Use rdesktop to connect to your personal account on tokay2.
+Use rdesktop to connect to your personal account on tokay2 (you might need to establish a VPN connection to rpcivpn.roswellpark.org first if you are outside RPCI).

 Follow the steps described in the "Add nightly builds to Task Scheduler" section of the `Prepare-Windows-Server-2012-HOWTO.TXT` document.
 Make sure to replace all occurences of 3.10 with 3.11.

+Builds will start at scheduled time.

 Remove the old task schedule job for previous version.

 #### From the `biocbuild` account on the central builder

-Connect to `biocbuild` account on malbec2:
+Connect to `biocbuild` account on malbec2 (you might need to establish a VPN connection to rpcivpn.roswellpark.org first if you are outside RPCI):
 ```
 ssh -A biocbuild@malbec2.bioconductor.org
 ```